evagabriela/WDI/curriculum/week-02/02-functions/README.md

 ## Function Declarations (# mins)
 Now we'll take a look at another way to define functions (**function declarations**) and how these differ from the function expressions we've been using.

+Watch this short [video](https://generalassembly.wistia.com/medias/g1w03wkvth) for an overview of Function Declarations and Function Expressions.

 #### Function Declarations vs. Function Expressions
 Remember the `mattDamon()` function?